443-984-2000

 A few neighborhood elementary schools are "feeder" schools for nearby schools with middle grades.
 This means that 5th-grade students at the neighborhood elementary school are automatically enrolled in a nearby school for 6th grade.
 Check with your neighborhood school for more details.

 Most charter schools have a different admissions process.
-Applications for charters are due February 1, 2023.
 Contact the school for information.

 All 5th-grade students can choose their school for 6th grade — and those whose school does not have middle grades and does not feed to another school must fill out the choice application.
 Options include elementary/middle schools with special academic programming, schools that serve only grades 6 to 8, and combined middle/high schools.

-The school choice application is due January 20, 2023.
+The school choice application is typically due in January.
 To help students and families figure out what schools might be right for them, there are open houses and a school choice fair every fall, and a "school choice liaison" at every elementary school can answer questions.

 Students who are in English for Speakers of Other Languages (ESOL) programs can participate fully in the choice process.